Ultimate gift guide for home chefs and anyone who loves to cook or bake

 7. Kitchen scale

-A kitchen scale is a great small item gift (like a stocking stuffer) for a budding baker.
-If you’ve ever baked, you might have noticed that lots of recipes list ingredients by weight, not by volume.
-Hence the need for a kitchen scale…
+A kitchen scale is a great small item gift or stocking stuffer for a home baker or fermenter.
+For example, when you’re measuring out a specific weight of salt to make sauerkraut, you have to be quite precise.
+Likewise, if you’ve ever baked, you might have noticed that lots of recipes list ingredients by weight, not by volume.

 8. Tagine